LeandroVictor666/dependency-installer/README.md

 #### Description
 This tool was created for both up-and-coming beginner developers and even for the most experienced developer.
 If you're a beginner, you won't need to break your head trying to install any technology, just have a brief knowledge of the Linux operating system to call upon such technologies.
+If you're an experienced developer, you know that one of our greatest resources is our time, this py script will save you time
 #### [PT-BR]
 Essa ferramenta foi desenvolvida tanto para desenvolvedores iniciantes em ascenção, quanto para desenvolvedores mais experientes, se você é um iniciante, você não precisara quebrar sua cabeça tentando instalar nenhuma tecnologia, você só precisa ter um breve conhecimento no sistema operacional linux para chamar tais tecnologias.
+Se você é um desenvolvedor experiente, sabe que um dos nossos maiores recursos é o nosso tempo, esse script py fara com que você economize seu tempo

 ---